bisscuitt/hubot-irc/README.md

 This is the optional flag if your hubot should ignore `PRIVMSG` and `INVITE` commands.
 You can set the variable to anything.

+### IRC Ignore Users

+This is an optional comma separated list of irc users to ignore, defaults to empty

+### IRC Only Users

+This is an optional comma separated list of irc users which should be listened to only.
+If this is set all other users will be ignored

 ### Configuring the variables on Heroku